 VERSE 14.
 Every one them had four faces.
 The first face was the face of the cherub.
 The second face was the face of a man.
 The third face was the face of a lion.
 The fourth was the face of an eagle.

 Every one them had four faces.
-There is one difference between the faces listed in this verse and the faces listed previously:
+Here is one way to interpret the meaning of the four faces:

 VERSE 15.
 The cherubim mounted up.
 This is the living creature that I saw by the river Chebar.